-The U.S is among the top agricultural products suppliers to Turkey.
-Despite the global Covid-19 pandemic and the U.S. Dollar (USD) /Turkish Lira (TL) exchange rate fluctuations in the past year, there was a slight increase (in USD terms) in food and agricultural products' total exports to Turkey, up from \$1.3 billion in 2020 to \$1.46 billion in 2021.
-The export was driven mainly by higher soybean sales due to the Turkish government's approval of new biotech traits over the last year.
-Leading domestic export categories included cotton, soybean, distillers dried grains, tree nuts (almonds, walnuts), animals and animal products (live cattle and bovine semen), food and animal feed preparations, forestry products, and alcoholic beverages.
+The United States is among the top suppliers of agricultural products to Turkey.
+Despite Turkey's challenging economic situation and the U.S. Dollar (USD) /Turkish Lira (TL) exchange rate fluctuations in the past year, there was a considerable increase (in USD terms) in food and agricultural exports to Turkey, up from \$1.4 billion in 2021 to nearly \$2.0 billion in 2022.
+Leading domestic export categories included cotton, soybeans, distillers dried grains, tree nuts (almonds, walnuts), animals and animal products (live cattle and bovine semen), food and animal feed preparations, forestry products, and alcoholic beverages.

-Turkey is a candidate country for membership in the European Union.
-The main target of Turkish food and agriculture policy is to harmonize the related laws and regulations with the European Union acquis communitaire.
-The Ministry of Agriculture and Forestry is the authority that prepares and enforces the majority of food and agricultural policy and regulations and is the contact point for international organizations in food and agricultural issues.
+Turkey has been a candidate country for membership in the European Union (EU) since 1999.
+As a candidate country, the main target of Turkish food and agriculture policy is to harmonize the related laws and regulations with the European Union acquis communitaire.
+The Ministry of Agriculture and Forestry (MinAF) is the authority that prepares and enforces most of the food and agricultural regulations and policies.

 There are two main laws and more than one hundred implementing regulations which regulate food and feed safety, animal health and welfare, plant health, and agricultural biotechnology.
-In recent years the Turkish government has been informing international bodies, such as the World Trade Organization, more often than in the past about possible or actual regulation changes, but not all regulatory changes impacting trade are notified.
+In recent years, the Turkish government has been informing international bodies, such as the World Trade Organization, more often than in the past about possible or actual regulation changes, but not all regulatory changes impacting trade are notified.
 Exporters should be aware that there may be some variation among provinces in applying legislation.